The Phonebook / Directory Service

 In order to configure 3CX Phone System to synchronize with Microsoft Exchange you will first need to “Create an Impersonated Microsoft Exchange User Account.”
 Follow this guide and proceed with steps below:

-- Log in to your 3CX Management Console, select the “Contacts” node and click on the Exchange button.
+- Log in to your 3CX Management Console, select the “Contacts” node and click on the Office 365 button.

 - Fill in the following fields: